Fedalto/ideas/README.md

 ## 37. [Code Overlays](id:code-overlays)

-Code overlays can make sourcecode more like a document and make it easier to understand.
+Code overlays can make sourcecode more like a document and easier to read.
 Source code editors make poor use of space when rendering code.
 For example:

 ```
 someLongMethodName	(type identifier, type identifier, type identifier,